How Shoes and Feet are Like Small Business Loan Interest Rates – One Size Does Not Fit All Financing Strategies.

 - Business is profitable

 This lack of standard rate setting across all nonbank and commercial lenders is entirely different for SBA Loans.
-In fact, the Small Business Administration sets the interest rates that banks and SBA lending institutions can charge on their loans.
+In fact, the Small Business Administration 7a loan program sets the sba loan rates that banks and SBA lending institutions can charge on the life of the loan.

-The challenge and the reason why business owners must look to these nonbank lenders or alternative lenders are usually the criteria to get approved for the SBA loan or the sheer volume of paperwork and time required to get funded.
+The challenge and the reason why business owners must look to these nonbank lenders or alternative lenders are usually the criteria to get approved for the SBA loan or the sheer volume of paperwork in the application process, beside the loan application and time required to get funded, is monumental.

 The following breaks down a lot of the information that can help you make educated decisions on securing a business loan and the cost of funds.
 Being educated ultimately helps you in getting the funds you need to help your business grow.

-The SBA looks at the prime rate, LIBOR, and SBA peg rate.
+The SBA loan program looks at the prime rate, LIBOR, and SBA peg rate.
 The organization reviews loan terms based on whether the loan is for less or greater than seven years.

 Loans of seven years show a max interest of half a percentage higher than similarly sized loans of less than seven years.